F5EMEA/oltra/use-cases/app-protect/attacks/README.md

 Click on the SupportID of this transaction and review the details.
 Verify that the transaction was **Alerted** but not **Blocked**.

 Now lets change the NAP configuration to block `Illegal Methods` violation.
+Run the following command to modify the APPolicy.

 ```
 cat <<EOF | kubectl apply -f -